-In the last month, we’ve had two long-time clients of our parent company come to us because their websites were hacked.
+In the last month, we’ve had two long-time clients come to us because their websites were hacked.
 Everyone agrees that websites are the storefront of today.
 You can’t afford to have your website down for even a few minutes, not to mention an entire day or a month.

 Should you worry about your website getting hacked?
 Some people do, but don’t do anything to reduce the risk, and others think that it can’t happen to them.
 Whether the site is a target can depend on if it gets a lot of traffic, or has keywords that are beneficial to the hackers.
 Getting hacked can result in a number of different situations.
 A hacking situation can run the gamut from your website suddenly showing ads for terrorist ammunition, to having your site performance be really slow because it is serving up backlinks for a hacker’s website.

 One client had a hacker change their title tag and lock them out of their site so they couldn’t change it back.
 The image below shows how the title of the page looked in the browser.

 And in the most extreme, worst case, the site is down for days and can’t be recovered, even from backup.

 The most common question I hear after a site has been hacked is – what would they want with my website, we don’t collect credit card information.
 Well a lot.
 For one thing, backlinks are very important for search engine optimization.
 Your site can provide very good links to other sites.
 Additionally, they can hijack the site for advertising or just to show they can.
 Here are 6 steps that you can take to avoid having your website be hacked, and it is all easy to do.